Sweet Dreams (Beyoncé song): Jessica Sanchez version

 On March 28, 2012, Jessica Sanchez, a contestant of the eleventh season of American Idol, covered "Sweet Dreams" performing a slow-tempo ballad version of the song accompanied at the beginning by harps.
-Her performance received favorable comments and a standing ovation from the judges of the show.
-Jennifer Lopez commented, "You did a beautiful job on it ...
-If I was Beyoncé and I was home and I heard that, I'd be like 'I got to do that in my next concert, slow that one down.'"
-Steven Tyler described Sanchez's performance as "great" while Randy Jackson noted that it was "unbelievable, sensational".
-James Montgomery of MTV News graded her performance with a B, and called the cover "a bit of an odd choice, and yet also a supremely confident one".
+The performance received favorable comments and a standing ovation from the judges of the show.
+Jennifer Lopez praised the rendition, stating that it reimagined the song in a way that even Beyoncé might consider incorporating into her own performances Steven Tyler described the performance as strong, while Randy Jackson called it sensational.
+James Montgomery of MTV News graded her performance a B, describing it as an unconventional yet confident song choice.
 He added, "For once, she pulled things back, and maybe suffered a bit for doing so, but there were still plenty of subtly great moments, particularly in the verses.
 Might not have been her best—it definitely lacked in vocal fireworks ...
 And really, it was good enough".